vBartelsHsKe/test/README.md

 Opinion-Mining and Meta-Opinion-Mining with Amazon-Reviewdata =

-Used with data from Julian McAuley.
+Made possible with data from Julian McAuley.

 Analysis of the following categories